-If you’re having trouble uncovering all of this, I highly recommend you try aimlief’s 31-day self-discovery journaling challenge (quite a long name) On Pinterest.
+If you’re having trouble uncovering all of this, I highly recommend you try aimlief’s 31-day self-discovery journaling challenge.

-This is something I came up with when I realized I didn’t really know what to do with my life and it’s helped so, so much.
+I came up with it when I realized I didn’t know what to do with my life, and it’s helped so, so much.

-After you’ve pictured your dream life in your head, ask yourself:
+After you’ve pictured your dream life, ask yourself: